hyperledger/fabric-sdk-node/docs/index.md

 | **Fabric** | 2.0 | 2.0.x |
 | **Node** | 10, 12 | 10.13+, 12.13+ |
 | **Platform** | Ubuntu 18.04 | |

+### API reference

+This section provides more detail on the capabilities provided by each of the modules that make up the Hyperledger Fabric SDK for Node.js.

+#### fabric-network

+This is the recommended API for client application to use for:
+  * [Submitting transactions]{@link module:fabric-network.Contract} to a smart contract.
+  * [Querying]{@link module:fabric-network.Contract#evaluateTransaction} a smart contract for the latest application state.
+  * Listening for and replay of both [smart contract events]{@link module:fabric-network.Contract} and [block events]{@link module:fabric-network.Network}, with easy access to related transaction information.

+ #### fabric-ca-client

+Provides the following capabilities for interacting with the Certificate Authority to manage user identities:
+  * [register]{@link FabricCAServices#register} a new user.
+  * [enroll]{@link FabricCAServices#enroll} a user to obtain the enrollment certificate signed by the Fabric CA.
+  * [revoke]{@link FabricCAServices#revoke} an existing user by enrollment ID or revoke a specific certificate
+  * [customizable persistence store]{@link FabricCAServices}.

+ #### fabric-common

+ Provides the following capabilities and for use in the implementation of the _fabric-network_ API:
+  * Submitting transactions.
+  * querying chaincode for the latest application state.
+  * monitoring events:
+    * connect to a peer's event stream
+    * listen on block events
+    * listen on transactions events and find out if the transaction was successfully committed to the ledger or marked invalid.
+    * listen on custom events produced by chaincodes.
+  * hierarchical configuration settings with multiple layers of overrides: files, environment variable, program arguments, in-memory settings
+  * logging utility with a built-in logger (winston) and can be overridden with a number of popular loggers including log4js and bunyan
+  * pluggable interface describe the cryptographic operations required for successful interactions with the Fabric.
+Two implementations are provided out of box:
+    * [Software-based ECDSA]{@link CryptoSuite_ECDSA_AES}
+    * [PKCS#11-compliant ECDSA]{@link CryptoSuite_PKCS11}

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.